From a priest:

 You write of the parents who are “registered in” your parish.

-Unless there is particular law (and I believe there is particular law only in the Diocese of Honolulu on this topic), registration in a parish has no canonical weight.
+Unless there is particular law, registration in a parish has no canonical weight.

 One’s parish is determined by one’s domicile (unless there is a personal parish, such as an ethnic parish – which is another matter).